About the INORMS Research Evaluation Group

 Dr Fang Xu

-Dr. Fang Xu holds a PhD degree in Management Science at University of Kent.
-She is now an associate professor of the Institutes of Science and Development, Chinese Academy of Sciences.
-She is also a member of Elsevier B.V.
-International Advisory Panel, the secretary general of Science and Technology Evaluation Special Committee of China Science and Technology Policy Studies, and the secretary general of Evaluation Method and Application Branch of Chinese Society of Optimization, Overall Planning and Economical Mathematics.
-Dr Xu’s research filed is S&T management and policy, and research evaluation.
-Dr. Xu has carried out long-term research on the theory and method of research evaluation, and has rich experience in organizing research institute evaluation , which has played a great role in supporting the macro management and decision-making of CASHQ.
+Dr. Fang XU holds a PhD degree in Management Science at University of Kent.
+She is now a professor of the Institutes of Science and Development, Chinese Academy of Sciences.
+She is also a Steering Committee member of DORA, Elsevier B.V.
+International Advisory Panel,and the secretary general of Science and Technology Evaluation Special Committee of China Science and Technology Policy Studies.
+Dr Xu, as well as her colleague, Dr Xiaoxuan Li have carried out long-term research on the theory and method of research evaluation, and has rich experience in organizing research institute evaluation, research project review etc., which has played a great role in supporting the macro management and decision-making of CASHQ and Chinese government.

 Justin Shearer

-Manager, Research and Industry, The University of Melbourne, Australia
+Associate Director, Research Information and Engagement, University of Melbourne, Australia

 Laura Himanen